DCrawley94/shell-playground/warmup/README.md

 ## What is an alias

-An alias could be described as being a method of overiding Bash commands with new ones.
+An alias could be described as being a method of overriding Bash commands with new ones.
 They allow you to customize your terminal experience to suit your needs.

 Here's an example.
 Instead of manually typing out a long `cd` command or repeatedly changing directory until we get to the right place we can define a sort of nickname for a shortcut.
 This way instead of typing it all out we can just type `reviews` and it'll take us right to where we want to go.